hubgit/vege-table/README.md

 * There are bugs (both known and unknown) - this is still a very early release, and it uses some technologies that are not yet fully stable.
 * __To get maximum performance, switch on Object.observe__: in Chrome 34, this is done by enabling “experimental JavaScript” in chrome://extensions - without Object.observe, polling objects for changes can get slow when there are a lot of items.
 * Only some services add the CORS `Access-Control-Allow-Origin` header to their resources, so often resources cannot be fetched directly.
 To work around this (and providing benefits in other ways, such as caching), pass all request through [cache-proxy](https://github.com/hubgit/cache-proxy).
 View source on [an example table](examples/this-is-my-jam/) to see how to use `Request.prototype.prepare` to manipulate the URL before the request is sent.
 * By default, IndexedDB (where the data is stored) is allowed to use up to 10% of the free disk space.
 After that, properties may start silently going missing and things may stop saving.
-TODO: investigate whether a browser extension will help with this.
+TODO: a browser extension will help with this.
 * There’s very little error reporting yet, so keep the JavaScript console open to watch for progress and errors.
 ES6 Promises like to swallow exceptions, so sometimes nothing will be reported.

 ## Colophon